Mechanical loss and stability analysis of NEXCERA in ultra-stable optical cavities

-Furthermore, the spacer contributes to the overall thermal noise budget.
-The spacer material is also crucial for maintaining the distance between the mirrors and plays an essential role in ensuring long-term frequency stability, i.e., minimizing drift.
-To achieve both low thermal noise and minimized long-term drift, two well-studied spacer materials have been extensively used: Ultra-Low Expansion (ULE) glass from Corning Inc. and Zerodur\textsuperscript{\textregistered} from Schott AG.
-These materials are favored for their extremely low coefficients of thermal expansion (CTE) around room temperature.
+In addition to the mirrors and coatings, the spacer contributes to the thermal noise budget.
+Beyond maintaining mirror separation, it plays a crucial role in ensuring long-term frequency stability by minimizing drift.
+To meet these requirements, two materials are widely used: Ultra-Low Expansion (ULE) glass from Corning Inc. and Zerodur\textsuperscript{\textregistered} from Schott AG, both valued for their extremely low coefficients of thermal expansion (CTEs) near room temperature.